Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Bachelor Degree Programs

-Answer: 10.2% of students receive a Pell Grant here, which is below the national average of around 35%.
+10.2% of students receive a Pell Grant here, which is below the national average of around 35%.
 This institution serves a higher proportion of higher-income students.
-Merit-based scholarships may still be available regardless of financial need — check the institution's official financial aid page for details.
+Merit-based scholarships may still be available regardless of financial need — check the official financial aid page of the institute for details.

-Answer: The acceptance rate of Bates College is 13.02% which is low, typically between 10% and 20%.
+The acceptance rate of Bates College is 13% which is low, typically between 10% and 20%.
 Admission is very competitive, and a strong academic profile is necessary.

-Answer: Admission to Bates College is based on SAT, and a strong SAT score is essential.
+Admission to Bates College is based on SAT, and a strong SAT score is essential.
 Aim for scores above 1446 for the best chances, although the overall application strength also matters.
-Your SAT must be in the range of 1400-1510
+Your SAT must be in the range of 1400–1510.

 Sohaib Ahmad Khan